sandboxnu/office-hours/infrastructure/prod/README.md

 From your local machine:

+2. Install pm2 locally `yarn global add pm2`
-2. Edit the pm2 file from your local machine to have the IP + Environment (prod or staging).
+3. Edit the pm2 file from your local machine to have the IP + Environment (prod or staging).
 Commit and push.
-3. Setup: `pm2 deploy infrastructure/prod/ecosystem.config.js <ENVIRONMENT> setup`
+4. Setup: `pm2 deploy infrastructure/prod/ecosystem.config.js <ENVIRONMENT> setup`
-4. Deploy: `pm2 deploy infrastructure/prod/ecosystem.config.js <ENVIRONMENT>`
+5. Deploy: `pm2 deploy infrastructure/prod/ecosystem.config.js <ENVIRONMENT>`

 ### Add SSH Key for Continuous Deployment